5 Reasons Why You Should Occasionally Review Your Portfolio

 Enamoured by AMFI’s impactful “Mutual Funds Sahi Hai” campaign, new investors flocked to Mutual Funds in droves between 2015 and 2018.
 As first timers, many of these investors are unaware about the importance of regularly having their portfolios reviewed by a professional Financial Advisor.

 Enamoured by AMFI’s impactful “Mutual Funds Sahi Hai” campaign, new investors flocked to Mutual Funds in droves between 2015 and 2018.
 As first timers, many of these investors are unaware about the importance of regularly having their portfolios reviewed by a professional Financial Advisor.
 Although excessive churning is definitely a suboptimal strategy, complete inaction isn’t the way to go either.
-Revisiting your portfolio once a year is critical, and here are five reasons why.
+Revisiting your portfolio once a year is critical, and here are five reasons why portfolio is important for you.

 Weeds Out Underperformers